 Today's final destination is a place called Ais-Ais, not far from the canyon.
 This evening we get to soak in the hot springs that Ais-Ais is famous for, washing away the dust under star-studded skies.

 On day five we are up early for the journey south to our last destination in Namibia - the Orange River.
 This afternoon you have the chance to set off on an optional canoe trip along the well-known Orange River, now called the Gariep.
 Canoeing along the river is a fantastic way to enjoy the rugged scenery and spot birds.
 This is an easy paddle with a few small rapids.

 Tonight we stay along the banks of the river, enjoying the natural setting and starry skies.

-Heading further south we cross into South Africa and travel into the remote Northern Cape.
+Heading further south we cross into South Africa and travel into the remote Northern Cape Province.
 Our long drive takes us through the dry and stark semi-desert region of Namaqualand, famous for its colourful wildflowers in spring.

 Entering the Western Cape we make our way to the Cederberg Mountains, hosting incredible rock formations and ancient San paintings.
 Tonight at our lodge just outside the town of Citrusdal, we enjoy a hearty South African dinner together.

-After sampling fine wines we pause in Tableview to get the best view of Table Mountain and glimpse Robben Island from across the bay.
+Nearing Cape Town we pause in Table Bay to get the best view of Table Mountain and a glimpse of Robben Island.
 Arriving in Cape Town, we sadly say goodbye.